university-of-hawaii-system-its-iam/application-development-paradigm-discussion/README.md

 ## CoPilot - AI paired programming, reduces discovery time, compresses the learning curve

 * Infers framework patterns
-* Suggests correct API usage
-* Generates idiomatic code
+* Generates code that follows industry best practices and language-specific conventions
 * Drafts unit tests
 * Suggests edge cases
+* Helps with trouble shooting

 There are two main ways to use CoPilot: Ask and Agent:
 * Ask: Great for brainstorming, having a running conversation to explore ideas,